mtlynch/mtlynch.io/content/posts/solo-developer-year-6/index.md

 There were several week-long stretches where I was like, "Here's my emergency number if someone is physially injured or in danger."
 And fortunately, the phone never rang.

+In 2022, I only wrote four blog posts outside of monthly retrospectives.
+In 2023, I wrote four new blog posts but 15 new "notes" posts, which is what I started doing when I wanted to share something but I didn't want to polish it enough for a blog post.

+I published a lot more on my blog

 ### Earn $100k in profit

 - **Result**: Earned $200k in profit